YujiSODE/drGraph/README.md

    Frequency of given data is shown as a graph with "Run" button.
    The graph can be cleared with "Clear canvas" button.

-3. __Other interface__
+3. __Others__
   "Data input id":
+  id of input tag for data input.

   "Target canvas id":
+  id of canvas tag where graph is shown.

-  "Reset target canvas id" button:
+  "Reset target canvas id" button;
+  it resets "Target canvas id" with default id.

-  "Output canvas as png" button:
+  "Output canvas as png" button;
+  it output default canvas image as png format.

-  "Close" button:
+  "Close" button;
+  it closes the interface.